5 Techniques for Treating a Difficult Airway

 • N – Neck mobility.
 Limited neck mobility, such as the kind that can occur following a spinal cord injury, increases airway difficulties.

 Calm patients are better equipped to follow instructions.
 Moreover, patient panic can increase airway difficulty and respiratory distress, so keep the patient calm and explain what you intend to do.
 This is especially important in children and patients with cognitive or developmental disabilities.
-If possible, have a support person present for the patient.
+Have a support person present for the patient if possible.
 Do not restrain the patient or otherwise force treatment unless the patient’s life depends on doing so.

 Patients with difficult airways are more likely to aspirate or choke.
 This is particularly true when the patient is vomiting or bleeding.
 Monitor the patient for signs of aspiration or sudden changes in oxygenation.
-The DuCanto catheter is an excellent tool for preventing and treating aspiration because it can deliver safe, continuous suction.
+The SSCOR SDC Catheter™ (Formerly the SSCOR DuCanto Catheter®) is an excellent tool for preventing and treating aspiration because it can deliver safe, continuous suction.
 Suction Assisted Laryngoscopy and Airway Decontamination (SALAD) can prove life-saving in aspirating patients.

 Following an aspiration event, a patient must be transported.
 The risks of aspiration are not limited to the immediate crisis.
 Aspiration exposes patients to contaminants that can cause pneumonia and other life-threatening infections, so ongoing evaluation and monitoring are critical to patient care and safety.